UNStats/website/site/content/posts/why-a-world-data-forum.md

 the Sustainable Development Goals.

 But I am also very aware that making this happen is not easy.
-In this new landscape the producers, analysts and users of data come from different sectors – private and public, civil society and academic.
-They operate within different boundaries – national governments, international agencies, global companies, city authorities and district level NGOs.
+In this new landscape the producers, analysts and users of data come from different sectors--private and public, civil society and academic.
+They operate within different boundaries--national governments, international agencies, global companies, city authorities and district level NGOs.
 They have different incentives – political, commercial, social and professional.

 We know what is possible now, and thanks to the work of innovators all over the world, are starting to understand the benefits that the data revolution can